Field theoretic interpretations of interacting dark energy scenarios and recent observations: Interacting dark energy: A field theoretic description

 where an overhead dot in any quantity denotes its cosmic time differentiation; $H \equiv \dot{a}/a$ is the Hubble rate of this FLRW universe; ($\rho_i$, $p_i$) respectively refer to the energy density and pressure of the $i$-th fluid.
 Precisely, $\rho_r$, $\rho_b$, $\rho_c$, $\rho_x$ are respectively the energy densities of radiation, baryons, DM and a DE fluid.
 Similarly, $p_r$, $p_b$, $p_c$ and $p_x$ are respectively the pressure components of radiation, baryons, DM and DE.
 Since radiation and baryons do not take part in the interaction, thus they follow the standard evolution equations while the conservation equations of the interacting DM and DE follow,

-Below we will assume that DM is the cold DM (or, pressureless DM), and thus, $p_c =0$.
+Below we shall assume that DM is the cold DM (abbreviated as CDM) or pressure-less and thus, $p_c =0$.
 The interactive term $Q$ in Eqs.~(\ref{con01}), (\ref{con02}) is usually factorized by the Hubble rate $H$ and can depend on the densities $\rho_c$, $\rho_x$, pressures $p_c$, $p_x$, other parameters \cite{Wetterich-ide1,Carroll:1998zi,Amendola:1999er,Billyard:2000bh,Nunes:2000ka} (see also the classification in Ref.~\cite{Bolotin:2013jpa}).
 We can choose a function $Q(H,\rho_c,\rho_x,\dots)$ in many variants: different possibilities of this choice and a more fundamental approach to deduce $Q$ may be illustrated in the following scheme.

 We generalize the traditional scalar field simulation of DE \cite{Wetterich-ide1, Carroll:1998zi,Amendola:1999er,Billyard:2000bh,Nunes:2000ka,Copeland:2006wr, Bamba:2012cp} and suppose that both DM and DE fluids are described correspondingly as two real scalar fields $\phi_1$ and $\phi_2$.
 Their interaction is naturally managed by a common potential $V(\phi_1,\phi_2)$ in the action \cite{Elizalde:2004mq, Nojiri:2005sx, Nojiri:2005pu, Capozziello:2005tf}